ItsANameToo/vanir/README.md

     // Snippet to add
     '@itsanametoo/vanir': {
         enabled: true, // Enables the plugin, default value is false
-        overrideNotForging: false // Filters the transactions even if no configured delegate is forging, default value is false
         publicKeys: [ // A list of public keys for which transactions will not be broadcasted 'examplePublicKey1',
             'examplePublicKey2'